nandini-anant/nandini-anant.github.io/projects.md

 The Children’s Depression Inventory (CDI) is used globally in evaluating depressive symptom severity in adolescents, and its second version, the CDI-2, was developed by taking into account advances in childhood depression research.
 However, the CDI-2 has not yet been empirically validated with Southeast Asian populations.
 In this study we sought to empirically validate the CDI-2’s psychometric properties and evaluate its factorial structure with a Singaporean community sample of non-clinical respondents.
 Using data from the [Growing Up in Singapore Towards healthy Outcomes(GUSTO)](https://www.gusto.sg/), we show best fit for a hierarchical two-factor structure with factors namely, socio-emotional problems and cognitive-behavioural problems.
 This finding suggests that socio-cultural and demographic elements influence interpretation of depressive symptoms and therefore the emerging factor structure of the construct under scrutiny.
 This study highlights the need to further examine the CDI-2 and ensure that its interpretation is culture-specific.

 # 6. Supporting financial well-being in Singapore through Mindline
-Under the guidance of [Dr. Ilya Farber](https://scholar.google.com.sg/citations?user=SfbjhOEAAAAJ&hl=en), the Cognitive Decision Sciences group in [SCC](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing) worked with the MOH Office for Healthcare Transformation to develop [Mindline.sg](mindline.sg).
+Under the guidance of [Dr. Ilya Farber](https://scholar.google.com.sg/citations?user=SfbjhOEAAAAJ&hl=en), the Cognitive Decision Sciences group in [SCC](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing) worked with the MOH Office for Healthcare Transformation to improve [Mindline.sg](mindline.sg).
 This self-help tool provided tips and resources to help Singaporeans manage their health, functional and affective well-being through the COVID-19 pandemic.
 I was responsible for coming up with resources in the "I need financial support" section.

-## Supervision
+# Supervision

-1. Maternal mental health and child mental health outcomes - Vanessa Lim, JCU Masters dissertation - completed
+* Maternal mental health and child mental health outcomes - Vanessa Lim, JCU
+   - Masters dissertation - completed
-2. Driver preferences in electric vehicle charging - Siti Zuhairah Binte Borhan, Newcastle University Final-year project - in-progress
+* Driver preferences in electric vehicle charging - Siti Zuhairah Binte Borhan, Newcastle University
+   - Final-year project - in-progress
-3. Contactless charging of electric vehicles in Singapore - Ryan Ho Shaoquan, Newcastle University Final-year project - in-progress
+* Contactless charging of electric vehicles in Singapore - Ryan Ho Shaoquan, Newcastle University
+   - Final-year project - in-progress